 Being weird is just part of Austin’s charms.
 This vibrant Texas city attracts residents and travelers from all the world with world-class art, music (the city claims to be the ‘Live Music Capital of the World’) and food as well as weather conducive to a range of outdoor activities from kayaking to mural-hunting.

 Travelers who plan way in advance can attend major festivals like South by Southwest (SXSW) in the spring and Austin City Limits in the autumn.
-Others can enjoy Austin’s charms on a more leisurely basis, either independently or via activities like a mural tour or food tour.
+Others can enjoy Austin’s charms on a more leisurely basis, either independently or via activities like a food tour.

 Food travelers won’t have any problem finding food in Austin.
 One of the best American food cities, Austin is filled with eateries at all price points serving local favorites and fine cuisine.
 Not all of these eateries are stationary – more than 1,000 food trucks serve a variety of cheap eats around the city.

 We get that Austin’s diverse food choices can be overwhelming.
 With this in mind, we recommend that you start your culinary exploration with the following Austin food favorites: